School Logo

 High Quality Interactions

-Throughout the day, adults are encouraged and expected to use a wide range of teaching methods to ensure the highest quality interactions whilst working with children such as:
+Throughout the day, adults in the EYFS use a wide range of teaching methods to ensure the highest quality interactions whilst working with children such as:

 - creating opportunities for a child to make a contribution and to make choices in their learning.